How B2B businesses leverage B2C and D2C models on commercetools

 Whether you’re just starting your digital transformation or exploring ways to expand your eCommerce to B2C/D2C without fragmenting your tech stack, commercetools Composable Commerce is the right solution to pivot between B2B, B2C and D2C without missing a beat.

-Start your multi-model journey with a leading Composable Commerce solution that offers an API portfolio and data models that have hailed recognition from big-name analysts such as Gartner and B2B Paradigm.
+Start your multi-model journey with a leading composable commerce solution that offers an API portfolio and data models recognized by big-name analysts such as Gartner and B2B Paradigm.
 Armed with a flexible technological foundation, you can future-proof your business no matter where you’re headed next.

 Manuela Tchoe